 3. Outside Windows

-Exterior sunroom window cleaning takes more time, because more dirt accumulates there.
-The best way to clean sunroom windows is to start by removing as much debris as you can with a garden hose.
+Exterior sunroom window cleaning takes more time, because more dirt accumulates on outside windows.
+The best way to clean outside sunroom windows is to start by removing as much debris as you can with a garden hose.
 Once finished, use a glass cleaner.
-If there’s still dirt on your windows, try applying mild soap, detergent, naphtha solvents or mineral spirits with a cloth, sponge or spray bottle.
+If there’s still dirt on your outside windows, try applying mild soap, detergent, naphtha solvents or mineral spirits with a cloth, sponge or spray bottle.

 4. Casement Windows

 Casement windows are the windows attached to the frame by hinges.
-Clean them like other windows, but make sure you also grease the hinges with light oil at least every six months.
+Clean them like other windows with proper glass cleaner, but make sure you also grease the hinges with light oil at least every six months.

 The door’s material is the primary factor that determines what cleaning method you use.

 - Fiberglass: Fiberglass doors are exceptionally durable, as they will not rot, split, warp or rust.
 However, the finish can disintegrate over time.
-Regularly clean the doors by rinsing them with water and, if needed, a mild detergent.
+Regularly clean the doors by rinsing them with water and, if needed, a mild detergent or cleaning solution.

 - Steel: If the paint on your steel door is cracking or splitting, clean the door and then let it dry.
 Then, lightly sand the surface and add some paint so it matches the overall finish.